 The finance team for the PDBF are also a shared team with WDBF.
-The employed during the year based on full costs of this team are charged from WDBF to PDBF on the basis of time spent providing support to each diocese.
+The costs of this team are charged from WDBF to PDBF on the basis of time spent providing support to each diocese.
 The average FTE for these staff is included in the headcount above.